abdhurrahmanashfar/modelling-airbnbs-property-listing-dataset-/README.md

 ## Milestone 6
 This script performs a grid-search to tune the hyperparameters of a neural-network created with PyTorch.
 The hyperparameters include the width and depth of the neural-network.
 The grid-search takes in the hyperparameters to test from a YAML file.

+## Milestone 7
+This script aims to demonstrate the robustness of the pipeline by repeating the task but with the goal of predicting the number of bedrooms in the AirBnB.